TrellixVulnTeam/swahilipython_SCMU/Doc/library/__future__.rst

 :mod:`__future__` is a real module, and serves three purposes:

-* To avoid confusing existing tools that analyze import statements and expect to find the modules they're importing.
+* To avoid confusing existing tools that analyze agiza statements and expect to find the modules they're importing.

-* To ensure that :ref:`future statements <future>` run under releases prior to 2.1 at least yield runtime exceptions (the import of :mod:`__future__` will fail, because there was no module of that name prior to 2.1).
+* To ensure that :ref:`future statements <future>` run under releases prior to 2.1 at least yield runtime exceptions (the agiza of :mod:`__future__` will fail, because there was no module of that name prior to 2.1).

 * To document when incompatible changes were introduced, and when they will be